ProgrammerR2013/DDos-attack-script/README.md

 # DDos-attack-script
 EDUCATIONAL PURPOSES ONLY

-Short description of package/script:

-- This Script is simple to setup.
-- You need to import sys, os, time, socket, random, and datetime.

 Setup instructions:
 Run the Python DDOS_Attack_Script.py file.
 [Python 3 must installed for use of this script.]
 Make sure the packages are installed.